aberger905/aberger905/README.md

 ### Hi there 👋, I'm Aidan!

-## I'm a Developer, Learner, and Creator!

 - 🔭 I’m currently working on [My Project](https://github.com/yourusername/yourproject)
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar

 ### Connect with me: